Friday, September 13

 Friday, December 6

-“End-of-Course Evaluations: A Conversation”
+“End-of-Course Surveys: A Conversation”

-Macalester has been engaged in a process of re-envisioning our end-of-course evaluation process, and many of you have already been involved in piloting the new College-wide survey.
-Join Karin Aguilar-San Juan (American Studies), Devavani Chatterjea (Biology and Serie Center), and Joan Ostrove (Psychology and Serie Center) for a conversation about what it’s like to *read* those end-of-course evaluations (or even open the envelope or file that contains them!).
+Macalester has been engaged in a process of re-envisioning our end-of-course survey process, and many of you have already been involved in piloting the new College-wide survey.
+Join Karin Aguilar-San Juan (American Studies), Devavani Chatterjea (Biology and Serie Center), and Joan Ostrove (Psychology and Serie Center) for a conversation about what it’s like to *read* those end-of-course surveys (or even open the envelope or file that contains them!).
 Do you look forward to reading them?
 Do you dread it?
 What strategies do you have for incorporating student feedback?
 How do you manage apparently conflicting comments?